 Every once in a while I, founder and CEO of Northern Playground, send out letters giving you an honest peak behind the scenes of the company.
 We believe that openness is an essential part of being a responsible contributor to society.
-This is the third letter.
-Read the first two here.
+This is the sixth letter.
+Read my previous letters here.

 1. Revenue 2018

 NP sold products worth about €600 000 last year.
 That makes for a 43% growth from the previous year.
 As expected, the company still didn't make a profit in 2018.